turingschool-examples/mod1-typography-foundations/readme.md

 Now that you've got some vocabulary in your design toolkit, let's talk about font pairs.

-First thing's first: You can accomplish a lot with font in 2-3 weights.
+First thing's first: You can accomplish a lot with one well constructed typeface that has 2-3 font weights.
 You don't have to dive straight in to mixing fonts!
-After all, it's hard enough to find one font that looks nice, so how in the world are we supposed to find two?
+After all, it can be hard to find one font that looks nice, how in the world are we supposed to find two?

-Well, if you follow a few guidelines you can take some of the guesswork out of font pairings.
-It turns out you can apply many of the same principles that help guide you in choosing one well constructed, quality font when you're looking for two that pair nicely.
+If you follow a few guidelines you can take some of the guesswork out of font pairings.
+You can apply many of the same principles that help guide you in choosing one well constructed, quality font when you're looking for two that pair nicely.

 ### Form and Structure